16 Clear Signs You Need to Fire Your Doctor

 She orders every possible test

 More is not more when it comes to medical tests.
 “Contrary to popular belief, more testing does not generally result in better outcomes,” Norris says.
 Sometimes the doctor will order unnecessary tests because she has a business reason for doing so, like she owns a stake in a certain company, gets a financial incentive, or just hasn’t done the necessary research to narrow done what might be ailing you—and rare is the patient who offers no clues at all in the office.
-These are the overprescribed medical tests you probably don’t need.

 He never tells you “no”